- UCAS code

 Full entry requirements

-Physics is the most fundamental of all sciences, delving into the way the world around us works to provide technological advances that have innovated the world for centuries.
+Physics is the most fundamental of all sciences, delving into the way the world around us works to provide technological advances and innovations for centuries.

-From developing cancer treatments and artificial intelligence to answering the fundamental questions of the universe, physics and physicists have had a monumental impact across a variety of different industries – which is why it is still such a sought after and relevant discipline today.
+From developing cancer treatments and artificial intelligence to answering the foundational questions of the universe, physics and physicists have had a significant impact across a variety of different industries – which is why it’s still such a sought-after and relevant discipline today.

-Studying physics at Leeds will enable you to observe and explore the physical laws and principles that govern the nature of the universe, whilst getting involved in real ongoing research alongside expert academics and researchers at the forefront of the industry.
+Studying a physics degree at Leeds will give you the opportunity to delve into the fundamental laws of nature and participate in research alongside expert academics and researchers at the forefront of the field.

 Why study at Leeds:

-- Experience expertise teaching delivered by a programme team made up of academics and researchers at the forefront of the industry who specialise in a variety of physics disciplines.
+- Learn from expert academics and researchers who specialise in a variety of physics disciplines.

 - Make the most of your time at Leeds by joining our student society Physics Society (Physoc), a student-run society for physics students.
-It will give you the chance to meet like-minded students who share your passion for physics.
-Enjoy exploring on trips, attending guest lectures and frequent socials.
+It’ll give you the chance to meet like-minded students who share your passion for physics and enjoy a range of activities including guest lectures, trips and frequent socials.

-Your accredited degree guarantees you eligibility for IOP membership, whilst satisfying the academic requirements needed to follow the route to professional registration as a registered scientist (RSci) or chartered physicist (CPhys).
+This BSc degree guarantees you eligibility for IOP membership and is accredited as meeting the academic requirement needed to follow the route to professional registration as a registered scientist (RSci) or a chartered physicist (CPhys).

 Years 1 and 2

-In your final year, your work will be closely linked to current research.
-We offer advanced modules on research topics such as: quantum photonics, bionanophysics, quantum mechanics, liquid crystals, cardiovascular medical imaging, and cosmology.
+In your final year, your work will be closely linked to our current research.
+We offer advanced modules on research topics, such as: spintronics, quantum optics and photonics, bionanophysics, quantum information, molecular simulation, advanced mechanics, medical physics, physics education research and cosmology.

-For your final year project, you’ll work as part of an internationally recognised research team on an open-ended project.
+You’ll undertake a final year 40-credit research project, working as part of an internationally recognised research team on an open-ended project.
 You’ll plan and organise your work, follow it through and present your results.
-This is a wonderful opportunity to take part and actually contribute to the latest physics research and join one of our research groups.
+This is a wonderful opportunity to take part and contribute to the latest physics research and join one of our research groups.
+Some of our students even get to publish their research project in peer-reviewed journals.

 One-year optional work placement or study abroad